This section of the Application Guide covers:

 You can use one account to create as many applications as you wish.

 On the Graduate Application Form login page, click the ‘Create Account’ button and complete the registration form.
 You must provide an email address, which will be the primary email address for your account.
-Make sure that you will have access to this email address until your course start date.
+Make sure that you will have access to this email address until your course start date as this address will be used for important correspondence.
 If you become unable to access this email address during the application process, contact Graduate Admissions.

-If you later enter a different email address in the ‘Home Address’ field of the ‘Contact Details’ section of the application form, this will change the email address associated with your account.
+If you later enter a different email address in the ‘primary email address’ field of the ‘Contact Details’ section of the application form, this will change the email address associated with your account.
 You will then need to use the new email address to log into your account.

 Current Oxford graduate students